NikitaBobylev/test-user-bot/Readme.md

 # Telegram test user_bot

-This is a test assignment
+This is a test assignment.
 The bot receives messages from users and sends them messages after certain timings
 ## Requirements